OutSystems/docs-howtos/src/dev-faqs/automate-container-deployment-jenkins-lifetime/faq.md

 In the General section, provide the following configuration values:

-  * **Description**: Fetch the latest Environment, Deployment Zone and Application data in LifeTime for invoking the Deployment API.
+  * **Description**: Fetch the latest Environment, Deployment Zone and Application data in LifeTime for invoking the LifeTime API.

 ![](images/image17.png)